martenbjork/reorder-items/README.md

 }
 ```

-Because `reorder` took care of the logic, the `cities` state now equals:
+Because `reorder` took care of the logic, the `cities` state now contains the right values:

 <table>
 <tbody>